February 17, 2023

 Don’t miss: Bertha, the restored road train.

-Slicing north from Alice Springs (where the Red Centre Way ends), head along the Stuart Highway to another of the NT’s impressive geological features, the Devils Marbles, or Karlu Karlu.
+Slicing north from Alice Springs (where the Red Centre Way ends), head along the Stuart Highway to another of the NT’s impressive geological features, Karlu Karlu, or the Devils Marbles.
 These giant rocks appear to be balancing precariously atop one another and will be a highlight for any snap-happy photographers in the family.
 As Georgia Rickard writes: “To wander through here is to wander through the happenstance of an Alice in Wonderland narrative, where half-broken boulders lie, scattered, as if dropped from a careless child’s pocket as she skipped across the sky.”

 Don’t miss: Seeing the Marbles at night; they’re magical.
 To do so, stay at Devils Marbles Hotel (formerly Wauchope Hotel), eight kilometres south.

-Return to the Devils Marbles for sunrise before heading to Tennant Creek, the location of Australia’s last gold rush in the 1930s.
+Return to Karlu Karlu for sunrise before heading to Tennant Creek, the location of Australia’s last gold rush in the 1930s.
 Give the kids a fun history lesson by signing up for an underground tour at Battery Hill Mining Centre, a quirky little museum.

 It’s time to say farewell to the Red Centre and return your hire vehicle to Alice Springs.
-Along the way, call into the strange outpost of Wycliffe Well, not far from the Devils Marbles.
+Along the way, call into the strange outpost of Wycliffe Well, not far from Karlu Karlu.
 Considered the UFO capital of Australia, parents and kids will get a thrill out of the alien-themed roadhouse.